 These are the initials for the Walt Disney World theme parks: Magic Kingdom, Disney’s Hollywood Studios, Hollywood Studios, Disney’s Animal Kingdom, and Animal Kingdom.
 Occasionally you may see EP representing Epcot.

 This refers to any area that is off-limits to park guests.
 This is usually indicated by a “Cast Members Only” sign on a door.
 However, you can access the backstage area on several Disney World tours to see the inner workings of and what it takes to run the theme parks.

-For some people this is the most important part of the day.
+For some people, this is the most important part of the day.
 Rope drop is when the parks open and there is generally a mad dash to be among the first in line for the most popular rides.
-At Magic Kingdom it may be Space Mountain, Seven Dwarfs Mine Train or Peter Pan’s Flight.
-At Epcot it may be Test Track, Mission: Space, and Soarin’ Around the World.
+At Magic Kingdom, it may be Space Mountain, Seven Dwarfs Mine Train or Peter Pan’s Flight.
+At Epcot, it may be Test Track, Mission: Space, and Soarin’ Around the World.
 Animal Kingdom will find the “rope drop dashers” running to Flight of Passage and maybe to Expedition Everest.
-And Hollywood Studios’ rope drop locations will be anything in Star Wars: Galaxy’s Edge starting August 29!
+And, Disney’s Hollywood Studios’ rope drop locations are anything in Star Wars: Galaxy’s Edge!

 You will find PhotoPass photographers around the parks ready to take your picture at locations such as Cinderella Castle, outside the Tower of Terror, in Epcot’s France pavilion, and many more (you can find all of the PhotoPass locations in MDE).

 Memory Maker is the package you can purchase to download all of the photos taken by the PhotoPass photographers during your Disney trip.
 Don’t want to buy the package, but do want one photo?
 No problem!
 You can purchase a print or download of one, two, three, any number of photos individually if that fits your budget better.